kevinhughes27/ocua-parity-league/player-comparer/README.md

 Run:

 ```
-coffee -bcw *.coffee
+npm run build
 ```

-In the project directory and everytime the coffee file is saved it will be compiled into js.

 Running locally:
 ----------------

 ```
-python -m SimpleHTTPServer 8000
+npm run server
 ```

-Then the app is available at localhost:8000/index.html
+Then the app is available at localhost:8080

 Deploying to 5apps: